coap-security/liboscore/README.md

 The libOSCORE library can be used in different ways depending on the support of the underlying CoAP library.

-The [integration levels] guide gives an overview of the possibilites, and also serves as a starting point into the rest of the documentation.
+The [integration levels] guide gives an overview of the possibilities, and also serves as a starting point into the rest of the documentation.

 For a quick start, some examples and demos cover the common use cases: